zimfw/zimfw/README.md

                              changes are lost on updates.
 Git submodules are not supported.
   <b>--no-submodules</b>            Don&apos;t install or update git submodules.
   <b>-z</b>|<b>--frozen</b>                Don&apos;t install or update the module.
+  <b>--on-pull</b> &lt;command&gt;        Execute command after installing or updating the module.
+The com-
+                             mand is executed in the module root directory.

 Initialization options:
   <b>-f</b>|<b>--fpath</b> &lt;path&gt;          Add specified path to fpath.
 The path is relative to the module